 The University may also disclose PII from a student's education records without obtaining prior written consent of the student in the following situations as permitted by FERPA:

 Once the student attains the age of 18 or attends an institution of higher education, regardless of age, FERPA rights transfer from the parent to the student.
 Under FERPA, parents have no inherent rights of access to their students' education records.

-Students can give express written permission for their parents' access to their education record by completing the UT Arlington FERPA Release Authorization Form and submitting it with UTA identification to the Office of Admissions, Records and Registration will add a positive service indicator (PRI) to indicate that a release form is on file.
+Students can give express written permission for their parents' access to their education record by completing the Student Release of Information Form online.
+Once receieved, the Office of Admissions, Records and Registration will add a positive service indicator (PRI) to indicate that a release form is on file.
 For more information, click here.

 Records may be released to parents without a signed consent from the student under certain exceptions.
 These include: